s-macke/weltendaemmerung/docs/torphase.md

 **How gates become blocked:**

 1. All gate flags are initialized to `$00` at game start
-2. When a structure-attacking unit (Katapult, Lindwurm, Adler, Rammbock) destroys a gate in combat, the flag is **decremented**
+2. When a structure-attacking unit (Katapult, Lindwurm, or Rammbock) destroys a gate in combat, the flag is **decremented**
 3. `$00 - 1 = $FF` (8-bit wraparound)
 4. `$FF` has bit 7 set, so `BMI` triggers and blocks torphase at that position